FILP-3D: Enhancing 3D Few-shot Class-incremental Learning with Pre-trained Vision-Language Models: Experiments

 \subsection{Implementation Details}

-We choose CLIP's ViT-B/32~\cite{CLIP} as our pre-trained model, replace its visual encoder with CLIP2Point's pre-trained depth encoder~\cite{CLIP2Point} and adopt CLIP2Point's proposed rendering approach.
-As for the 3D encoder, we use DGCNN~\cite{DGCNN} pre-trained on ShapeNet, which follows OcCo~\cite{OcCo}.
-Dimensions of both image features and text features are 512.
-We use SVD~\cite{svd} as our dimensionality reduction method.
-We extract principal components (242 out of 512) based on the base task, which retains 95\% energy of the principal components.
-We set the temperature parameter of infoNCE $\tau$ and balance parameter $\alpha$ in Eq.~\ref{loss3} to 0.1 and 1.0 respectively.
-For training, we use ADAM weight decay optimizer~\cite{adamw}.
-We set the learning rate to $1 \times 10^{-3}$ and the weight decay to $1 \times 10^{-4}$.
-Training in the base task and incremental take 10 epochs and 20 epochs respectively.
-For incremental tasks, we randomly select 5 samples/classes for training and allow 1 exemplar/class from previous tasks to be used as memory.
-The batch size is 32.
+We select CLIP's ViT-B/32~\cite{CLIP} as our pre-trained model, replacing its visual encoder with CLIP2Point's pre-trained depth encoder~\cite{CLIP2Point} and adopting CLIP2Point's proposed rendering approach.
+The number of views $N$ is set to 6.
+For the 3D encoder, we utilize DGCNN~\cite{DGCNN} pretrained on ShapeNet, following the methodology of OcCo~\cite{OcCo}.
+Both image and text embedding dimensions $C$ are 512.
+We employ SVD~\cite{svd} as our dimensionality reduction technique, extracting 242 principal components based on the base task (\textit{i.e.} $M$ = 242), which retains 95\% energy of the principal components.
+The temperature parameter of infoNCE and $\mathcal{L}_{align}$ are set to 0.7 and 1.0 respectively.
+The balance parameter $\alpha$ and $\beta$ in $\mathcal{L}_{align}$ are set to 0.25.
+For training, we utilize the ADAM weight decay optimizer~\cite{adamw}, with the learning rate set to $1 \times 10^{-3}$ and the weight decay to $1 \times 10^{-4}$.
+Training in the base task and incremental tasks lasts for 10 and 20 epochs, respectively.
+In incremental tasks, we randomly select 5 samples/classes for training and allow 1 exemplar/class from previous tasks to be utilized as memory.
+The number of samples $n_b$ in the training and testing sets for the S2S and S2R tasks is shown in Table ~\ref{tab-samples}.
+The batch size is set to 32.
+All of our experiments are conducted on 1 A6000 GPU using PyTorch.